codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 ### Git Push

-The final step in version control is to push our committed changes to the remote repository which Code Capsules is linked to.
+The final step is to push our committed changes to the remote repository which Code Capsules is linked to.
 Run the command below to push the changes we just made.

 ```
 git push origin main